cyrusstoller/RevTilt/README.md

 ## Goal

-This is a platform to collect information and reviews about businesses that are accommodating of customers with special needs.
+This is a platform to collect information and reviews about whether businesses are accommodating of customers with special needs.

 Here is a scenario where this sort of information might be useful:
 Imagine you are a parent of a child who is on the autism spectrum and that you are out of town visiting relatives.